Last update: June 28, 2013

-Below are summaries and links to key studies that examine the impact of Wal-Mart and other large retail chains and, in some cases, the benefits of locally owned businesses.
+Below are summaries and links to key studies that examine the impact of large retail chains and the benefits of locally owned businesses.
 For ease of use, we’ve organized these studies into the following categories, although they do not all fit neatly into one category.

-- Economic Impact of Local Businesses vs. Chains Studies have found that locally owned stores generate much greater benefits for the local economy than national chains.
+- Economic Impact of Local Businesses vs. Chains Studies have found that locally owned stores generate much greater benefits for the local economy than national chains do.

-- Retail Employment These studies examine whether the arrival of a superstore increases or decreases the number of retail jobs in the region.
+- Retail Employment Studies conclude that the arrival of a big-box store decreases the number of retail jobs in a region.

-- Wages & Benefits Studies have found that big-box retailers, particularly Wal-Mart, are depressing wages and benefits for retail employees.
+- Wages & Benefits Studies have found that big-box retailers, particularly Walmart, are depressing wages and benefits for retail employees, and that median incomes have risen faster in places with more small businesses compared to those dominated by big businesses.

 Indie Impact Study Series: Salt Lake City, Utah — Civic Economics, August 2012